social-link-analytics-group-bsc/biohackathon-project-35/ega/README.md

 <img src="images/gender_bias_yearofsample_yearstudy2.png" width="400" heigh="400"/>
 </p>

-- This results reinforce the idea on how to reuse old samples.
+- These results reinforce the idea on how to reuse old samples.

 # Results from file "raw\_data"